A unique antique - free-standing bookcase

 Description

-Excellent quality, free-standing William IV mahogany shelf with 3 open levels featuring profiled edges, shaped end supports carved with scrolls and mounted with turned wheels, all standing on legs fitted with original casters.
+Excellent quality, free-standing William IV mahogany shelf with 3 open levels featuring profiled edges, shaped end brackets carved with scrolls and mounted with turned wheels, all standing on legs fitted with original wheels.
 An attractive piece that retains its original finish and patina.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign.
-It emphasized strong similarities and references to Roman and Greek ornamentation.
+This period emphasized similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
 These were highly ornate pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened up new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with many forgeries.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
+This is ultimately vital for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details